 6. Battery tweaks

-Since the Fold 3 made its debut in late Summer 2021, I've heard plenty of complaints about battery life.
+Since the Fold 3 made its debut in late Summer 2021, we've heard plenty of complaints about battery life.
 While the battery life isn't bad by any means, it's not great, either.
 Samsung shrunk the battery a slight bit when compared to the Z Fold 2 and that minor 100mAh difference can be felt by the end of a long day.

 The Fold 3, at least, supports pretty fast 25W charging and even wireless charging so you can keep topped up throughout the day, but it still doesn't stem the disappointment of having to watch your battery drain more quickly than you'd hoped.